warrenkenzie/JustParkLah/README.md

 ## Contributing

-This project is **accepting contributions**.
-If you'd like to have a go at the source code, contribute, provide suggestions and critique, by all means!
-I welcome your involvement.
+If you’d like to dive into the source code, suggest improvements, or share feedback, your involvement is greatly appreciated.

-If there is an issue — like a spelling or grammatical error, a visual bug, or other kinds of weird things happening — please feel free to [create an issue](https://github.com/warrenkenzie/JustParkLah/issues/new).
-If you would like to leave comments about the source code — like possible design and code improvements, or other kinds of feedback — please feel free to [create an issue]() too if you wish!
+Found an [issue](https://github.com/warrenkenzie/JustParkLah/issues/new) — whether it’s a typo, grammatical mistake, visual glitch, or any other odd behavior?
+Please don’t hesitate to open an issue.

+If you’d like to leave comments on the source code — such as ideas for design improvements, code optimizations, or general feedback — feel free to create an [issue](https://github.com/warrenkenzie/JustParkLah/issues/new) as well.
+Any feedback received is valued and appreciated - whether big or small, it helps make the project better and me learning more!

 ## Licence